-The proud city of Barcelona lies on the northern coast of the Spanish Mediterranean just 175km from the French border.
+The proud city of Barcelona lies on the north-east coast of the Spanish Mediterranean just 175km from the French border.
 The 1992 Olympic Games saw great developments in the city and helped confirm the Catalan capital’s future as one of Europe’s most popular city break destinations.
 Key attractions include the magnificent architecture of Antoni Gaudí, most notably the ‘Sagrada Familia’ and the city’s world-famous football team, FC Barcelona.

 In 1981 Bilbao was a decaying industrial city Bilbao languishing on the coast of northern Spain.
 In that year the local government of the Basque Country proposed that a Guggenheim Museum be built in the old port area which would change the city’s fortunes forever.
 The Frank Gehry inspired structure opened in 1997 simultaneously placing the city on the tourist map of Spain.